Academic Policies & Guidelines

 All incoming students who intend to pursue a major or minor in music must pass MUS 120 Music Theory Fundamentals or test out of the class.

-All entering first-year music majors are assigned to the BA/BS in Music program.
+All entering first-year music majors are assigned to the BA in Music program.

 Admission to the Bachelor of Music Degree